MAT in History

 - Students must complete 16 hours in graduate-level readings courses across the three fields of U.S., European, or world history, with at least 4 hours in each of these, and a focus of 8 hours in one of these fields.
 These hours are to be drawn, where possible, from 500-level colloquia.
 Students must complete 8 hours in courses that focus on the teaching of history and the social sciences, HIST 420 and HIST 500.
 HIST 420 has a prerequisite of 9 hours in social sciences.

 - Students seeking licensure must take 30 hours in required courses toward licensure:

-Course List Code Title Hours Required Courses Secondary Literacy Philosophy of Education and Urban School Policyor ED 403 Policy Issues in the History of American Education Advanced Educational Psychologyor ED 445 Adolescence and the Schools Instruction and Assessment in the Urban Secondary Classroom Exceptional Learners Educational Practice with Seminar I Educational Practice with Seminar II
+Course List Course Title Required Courses Secondary Literacy Philosophy of Education and Urban School Policyor ED 403 Policy Issues in the History of American Education Advanced Educational Psychologyor ED 445 Adolescence and the Schools Instruction and Assessment in the Urban Secondary Classroom Exceptional Learners Educational Practice with Seminar I Educational Practice with Seminar II